Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 - Go to your home terminal and enter it
 - Check to see if `Python` is installed with `python3 --version`

-For VSCode:
--
--
--

-Jupter notebook:
+Jupyter Notebook:
-- If no other terminal is working, use Jupter to run your python code.
+- If no other terminal is working, use Jupyter to run your python code.

 The program requires the following python packages:
 `random`